acrenwelge/Portfolio-Reference-Documents/index.md

 A good WHY statement has two parts: To __(contribution)__ so that __(impact)__.
 (But please don't copy this format directly, come up with your own formulation.)

-To stand out, focus not just on your personality or interests, but also on your accomplishments and expertise.
+To stand out, **focus not just on your personality or interests, but also on your accomplishments and expertise**.
 Have you lead a team?
 Solved a complex problem?
 Overcome challenging obstacles?
 Think about how your unique skillset adds value to a potential employer.
+The more specific you write, the more compelling your bio becomes.

 Below are some examples of what NOT to put in your portfolio:
 - Stating that you prefer remote work or that you prefer to work in a particular location